warleyvods/warleyvods/README.md

 ### Glad to see you here! &nbsp;

 I'm student Bachelors's in Computer Engineer 🎓 from Federal University of Goias 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms.

 ##

 ### Talking about Personal Stuffs:
-- 🛠 &nbsp; I’m currently working with Java, Springboot, Angular, <br /> Typescript, Ionic, Javascript, etc.
+- 🛠 &nbsp; I’m currently working with Java/Kotlin with Springboot and Angular, <br />
-- 🚀 &nbsp; I’m currently learning Full Stack Development.
+- 🚀 &nbsp; I’m currently learning GoLang.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/warleyvods).
 - 📫 &nbsp; How to reach me: warleyvods@gmail.com.